Xilinx/xup_compute_acceleration/docs/Vitis_intro-2.md

 ## Run the system in hardware

 Building the hardware can take 1-2 hours.
-You will test the design in hardware using a prebuilt binaries.
+You will test the design in hardware using a prebuilt binary.
 You will also setup the run configuration so you can run the application and then analyze results from GUI.

 If you wish to rebuild the hardware later, see the [Appendix](#appendix-build-full-hardware) below for instructions on how to do this.